Skip to main content

 External scrutiny

 Our AAB provides advice on governance and financial issues.
 Members of the AAB are drawn from the independent members of the SPCB’s Advisory Audit Board.
-The AAB met formally on four occasions during 2023/24 and otherwise provided advice and support.
+The AAB met formally on three occasions during 2024/25 and otherwise provided advice and support.

 The ESC contracts for the services of an internal auditor.
-Work undertaken during the year comprised a review of our data protection, workforce planning and cyber security arrangements.
+Work undertaken during the year comprised a review of our financial controls, recording and use of precedents in the public appointments process and business continuity arrangements.
 The systems of control in respect of the first two was considered strong and in respect of the last it was given a rating of substantial.

-External oversight of our work is provided by the Auditor General for Scotland, the SCS, the SPCB and Committees of the Scottish Parliament.
+External oversight of our work is provided by the Auditor General for Scotland, the Standards Commission for Scotland (SCS), the SPCB and two standing Committees of the Scottish Parliament.
+Additionally, during this year, the ESC was subject to the scrutiny of the SPCB supported bodies landscape review committee.
 Extensive work has been undertaken to build relationships with these bodies and a range of other stakeholders.

 Fraud, bribery and corruption

-The ESC’s policies and procedures on fraud, corruption and bribery include the anti-fraud policy, code of conduct, terms and conditions for the supply of goods and services and broader financial governance arrangements.
+The ESC’s policies and procedures on fraud, corruption and bribery include the anti-fraud policy, code of conduct (which applies also to the Commissioner), terms and conditions for the supply of goods and services and broader financial governance arrangements.

 The ESC’s standard procedure is to declare any fraud, whistleblowing or control failure incidents to the AAB and this forms part of the annual assurance process.